54481andrew/pathogen-spillover-forecast/README.md

 Generate_Reservoir_Learners.r loops through sets of hyper-parameters that specify a boosted classification tree algorithm, and passes said hyper-parameters to the Train.Reservoir.Learners function for fitting.
+All information from the Generate script is stored in a sub-directory of Figures_Fits, [prefix], that is created when the code is run.

 The three main functions that Generate_Reservoir_Learners.r calls are contained in the following scripts: